 Looking for something shorter?
 Acadia Tours combines four generations of Acadia National Park expertise with a shitton of fun.
 Their classic bus tour is 2.5 hours long, narrated, and offers three stops, including Cadillac Mountain, Thunder Hole, and Sieur De Mont’s Spring.

-Things to Do in Acadia National Park
+Best Things to Do in Acadia National Park

 Without a doubt the most magical spot in Acadia, Thunder Hole is best-visited midway between low and high tide.
 Waves have been said to reach 40 feet high.
 Storms or not, you will get wet, so don’t forget to rock a rain poncho.